-I am an assistant professor in Communication, Arts, and Humanities at Delaware County Community College.
+I am an associate professor in Communication, Arts, and Humanities at Delaware County Community College.
 I have a PhD in Composition and TESOL from Indiana University of Pennsylvania.
-My research interests include composition pedagogy, literacy studies, social and emotional intelligences, student motivation, multimodal composition, and collaboration.
+My scholarly interests include composition pedagogy, narrative inquiry, literacy studies, social and cognitive knowledge networks, multimodal composition, and collaboration.

-In addition to teaching writing, I have over seveteen years of experience as a professional writer, including full-time jobs as a sports reporter, copywriter, and magazine editor.
+In addition to teaching writing, I have worked as a sports reporter, copywriter, and magazine editor.
 I have authored a creative nonfiction book as well as numerous essays, columns, and literary journalism articles.
 When I am not teaching and writing, I enjoy spending time with my wife, Laura, and our two children, Elyse and Caius.